 judges of that award, many more only ask that you produce a thoughtful, well-crafted

 essay based on a topic of that scholarship provider’s choice.
 Some will ask you

 to get political, some will challenge you to come up with workable solutions to

 problems facing the country, and some will ask you to describe your passion for

 a particular field of study or potential career.
 Luckily for you, even if you're

 struggling to get going on a topic, we have a number of resources to help you come

 effective scholarship essay.

-We've come up with a list of scholarship essay contests below.
-They’re not necessarily
+We've compiled a list of scholarship essay contests below.
+They are not necessarily

 average" student, and will require some work on your part as you come up